 Some babies may be more prone to spit up if they’re given large meals all at once.
 Consider offering smaller, more frequent feedings throughout the day to help your baby digest the milk more easily.

 When to Consult a Doctor

-Spitting up via nose is not a problem as such.
+Spitting up through the nose is not a problem.
 But you may need to contact your doctor if:

-- Your baby keeps spitting up even as he’s approaching a year old mark.
+- Your baby keeps spitting up even as he’s approaching the one-year mark.